-Before January 1, 2018, Section 162(m) of the Internal Revenue Code disallowed a federal income tax deduction for compensation over \$1 million to any of the named executive officers (other than the Chief Financial Officer) unless the compensation was performance-based and the performance goals were approved by our stockholders.
-Effective January 1, 2018, Section 162(m) was amended to disallow a federal income tax deduction for compensation over \$1 million to any of the named executive officer, regardless of whether the compensation is performance-based.
-Under a transition rule, Section 162(m) as in effect before the amendment continues to apply to compensation payable pursuant to a binding written contract in effect on November 2, 2017 that is not materially modified.
-In addition, because our named executive officers are employed by a subsidiary of Omega that is taxed as a partnership, the Section 162(m) rules have not in years ended before 2019 applied to Omega.
-However, the Treasury Department issued final regulations on December 18, 2020 that make the Section 162(m) rules generally applicable to Omega for compensation paid after December 18, 2020.
-In addition, the final regulations extend the transition rule for subsidiaries of public companies that are taxed as partnerships to compensation payable pursuant to a binding written contract in effect on December 20, 2019 that is not materially modified.
-However, the Committee believes that it is not practicable to consider implementing a \$1 million annual compensation limit per executive officer, given the Company's business need to pay our officers competitive levels of compensation.
+Section 162(m) of the Code generally disallows a federal income tax deduction for compensation over \$1 million to any of the named executive officers.
+The Committee believes that it is not practicable to consider implementing a \$1 million annual compensation limit per executive officer, given the Company's business need to pay our officers competitive levels of compensation.
 Further, we believe that, because we qualify as a REIT under the Internal Revenue Code and therefore are not subject to federal income taxes on our income to the extent distributed, the payment of compensation that does not satisfy the requirements of Section 162(m) will not generally affect our net income, although to the extent that compensation does not qualify for deduction under Section 162(m), a larger portion of stockholder distributions may be subject to federal income taxation as dividend income rather than return of capital.
 We do not believe that Section 162(m) will materially affect the taxability of stockholder distributions, although no assurance can be given in this regard due to the variety of factors that affect the tax position of each stockholder.
 For these reasons, Section 162(m) does not directly govern the Committee's compensation policy and practices.